 PSA – if you sometimes feel this way you may be an empath.

 Step back Spiritually

-I am not a religious person, so I can’t speak on how to have a relationship with God.
-My approach to my spiritual journey as grounding myself, cleansing my aura, and realigning my chakras.
+I am not a religious person, so I can’t speak about how to have a relationship with God.
+My approach to my spiritual journey is grounding myself, cleansing my aura, and realigning my chakras.

-Getting rid of all the lies I told myself about myself.
+Got rid of all the lies I told myself about myself.
 Ridding all the negative things I have been told by others.
-Their hurtful comments, judging looks.
+Their hurtful comments, and judging looks.
 I wanted to free myself from all of it.

 Step back Physically

 Growing up anytime I tried being active I was forced to quit because of my mother.
 I tried out for the volleyball team in high school, made the team, and had to quit by the first practice because my mom wouldn’t take me.
 Same for color guard.